 Like anyone else, I have simple ways to take care of myself while I’m at home and find myself feeling defeated by life.
 I like to do things like get my nails done or take a walk when the weather is nice.
 There’s always small ways to chip away at the stress I get every day, but I’ve found that the best way to truly indulge in self-care is to travel.

 Everyone should really try traveling as a form of self-care at some point.
-The key is to go into it knowing you’re disconnecting and treating yourself, and not rushing through a vacation schedule to get back before Monday morning gets here.
+The key is to go into it knowing you’re disconnecting and treating yourself.
 Even if it’s just one or two trips a year, traveling is an essential time to truly let go of all your worries and come back as a better version of your usual self.